 Defining the Oral Copulation by Force/Fear Crime

-- Without that party’s consent
+- Without that person’s consent

 You could also be prosecuted under PC 287 for committing oral copulation with:

 - A highly intoxicated individual who is incapable of resisting

 - An individual that’s unconscious who is unaware of your act

 - An individual with a physical or developmental disability or mental illness who is incapable of legally consenting

 Instances of forcible oral copulation include:

 - A man threatening to kill a woman’s baby if she doesn’t perform a blow job on him